mcsbt-2019-web-and-mobile/session12-exercises/README.md

 ## Black belt

 Create a blogging system.
-It should have:
+It should:

+- use Bootstrap for UI
-- a page for writing new posts
+- have a page for writing new posts
-- a page for displaying all posts titles
+- have a page for displaying all posts titles
-- a page for displaying a specific post
+- have a page for displaying a specific post